 - Conduct Keyword Research to identify which search terms your prospects are using to solve their problems.
 Try entering each keyword into Google and then scroll to the bottom of the page to see additional related search terms.

-- Compile a Keyword List and use Google’s Keyword Planner to see how frequently each phrase is searched and how competetive each term is.
+- Compile a Keyword List and use Google’s Keyword Planner to see how frequently each phrase is searched and how competitive each term is.

 - Include “Long-Tail” Keywords which are longer descriptive keyword phrases.
-These are easier to rank for than short keyword phtrases.
+These are easier to rank for than short keyword phrases.

 STEP 3: Create Page Content For Keyword Phrases